Why every eBay Seller Needs a Website

 Remember, once someone buys from you on eBay, you now own that customer.
 Whenever someone visits buys from you or visits your website you can obtain their email address.
 As your mailing list grows, you can email your buyers and website visitors with special offers, new product announcements and notices of your items at auction.
 The possibilities are endless and the profits are greater than just selling at auction.

 One way to get people to visit your web site is to create a downloadable information product that you give away free to visitors.
 All of my eBay auctions have a image people can click on that offers my 77 Tips and Tools for Selling on The New eBay.
 When they click on that image it takes them to my About Me page, where they can link to my web site and download the item.
-You can also create and sell information products on eBay.
-Click here to learn how to do that.

 But doesn't it cost a lot of money to have a website?